Harbinger-3/Ceilidh20/README.md

 ## What is a `stateVariant`?

 The `stateVariant` is an optional parameter that allows you to modify the internal cryptographic state of the cipher.
-It is an array of four integers that adjusts certain internal operations of the algorithm, potentially altering its behavior and the resulting encryption/decryption process, making it flexible but **it is not recommended to use**.
+It is an array of four integers that adjusts certain internal operations of the algorithm, potentially altering its behavior and the resulting encryption/decryption process, making it flexible but **it is not recommended to use** as it may potentially weaken its security.

 ---